nims-spin-theory/MLIP_HOT/README.md

 #### Script Usage

-Thus, we need to obtain the energy of elements. `terminal_elements.csv` file containing all elements is provided in `example` folder.
-Apply `MLIP_optimize.py` to the `terminal_elements.csv` first and then use the output and the compounds optimization results to get formation energy using `MLIP_form.py` script.
+To calculate formation energies, we need the energies of constituent elements.
+A `terminal_elements.csv` file containing all elements ground states structure from OQMD database is provided in the `example` folder.
+First, apply `MLIP_optimize.py` to optimize the terminal elements, then use the output along with the compound optimization results to calculate formation energies, using `MLIP_form.py` script

 ```bash
 # Step 1: Optimize terminal elements